guardian/csnx/DECISION_RECORD.md

 ## 2. Use a `Makefile` to run repo tasks, rather than `npm-scripts`

 - It enables us to wrap common tasks so that they always run:
-    - in the correct node version and package manager
+  - in the correct Node version and package manager
   - with up-to-date dependencies
   - without requiring user intervention
 - It abstracts away the complexity of the tooling

 ## 3. Put all user tasks in the `Makefile` - don't share them with `package.json`